cbaeucsd/CSE15L-Lab-Reports/lab-report-2-week-4.md

 Symptom of bug:<br>
 <img src="{{ site.baseurl}}/docs/assets/images/lab-report-2/Bug_1_symptom.png" width="800"><br>
 <h4> Summary:</h4>
-This file has a period at the end of the file.
-If the closed parenthesis was not the last character in the file, the program would start the loop again and search for a open bracket, but since it could not, it returns negative 1 for <code>indexOf</code>.
+If the closed parenthesis was not the last character in the file (this one ends in a period), the program would start the loop again and search for a open bracket, but since it could not, it returns negative 1 for <code>indexOf</code>.
 This then causes the loop to start from the beginning of the file to find the rest of the characters, causing an infinite loop.
-The symptom of this loop causes us to run out of memory as we keep filling up the ArrayList with the same links over and over again.
+The symptom of this loop causes us to run out of memory as we keep filling up the ArrayList with the same links over and over again, so we fix it by adding an if statement with <code>openBracket != -1</code>.
 </details>

 <details open markdown="1">